mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 You can deploy Kaptain to a cluster in a selected workspace.
 If you do not intend to deploy Kaptain to a certain cluster, you must switch the workspace you are deploying to or move that cluster to another workspace.
 </p>

+## Prerequisite

+Ensure you have added Kaptain to your DKP Catalog applications before you deploy it to your clusters.
+Refer to the corresponding documentation depending on your environment:

+-   [Add Kaptain to your DKP Catalog applications (networked and on-premises)][add_dkp] OR
+-   [Add Kaptain to your DKP Catalog applications in an air-gapped environment][add-air]

 ## Enable and deploy Kaptain using the DKP UI

 Follow these steps to enable Kaptain in air-gapped and networked environments from the DKP UI: